pivotal/docs-tap/scst-scan/samples/blob.hbs.md

 kubectl describe sourcescan public-blob-source-example -n DEV-NAMESPACE
 ```

+Where `DEV-NAMESPACE` is the developer namespace where the scanner is installed.

 Notice the `Status.Conditions` includes a `Reason: JobFinished` and `Message: The scan job finished`.

 For more information, see [Viewing and Understanding Scan Status Conditions](../results.md).